97.3%

 Steven stood there and stared at the polished metal doors.
 No button on this side.
 No call panel.
 Just metal reflecting his face back at him, pale and confused.

 He tried to laugh but the sound came out wrong, more bark than humor.
-This was a test.
-A weird test, but a test.
-Armond would come back.
-Had to come back.
-This was about proving something.
-Proving he could wait.
-Proving he had patience.
-Proving—
+This was a test, and Armond would come back.
+He had to come back.

 He walked to the safety glass and put his hands on it.
-The height made his stomach twist.
-He stepped back.
+The height twisted his stomach and he stepped back.

 “Hey!” he called.
 “Hello?”